hyperledger/fabric-chaincode-node/CONTRIBUTING.md

 * Clone the repo, and ensure you are using node v18, and have rush installed
 * `rush update` is needed to ensure everything is correctly linked and updated.
+    - For example, after updating dependencies in `libraries/fabric-shim/package.json` run `rush update` which will delegate to `pnpm` to update the appropriate project files.
+    - Note - you could also use `rush add` to have rush manage the `package.json` updates.
 * `rush edge-docker` will pull down and tag the very latest docker images for the peers, orderes etc to test against

 At this point the repo is fully ready for use and running tests, etc. A full sequence of build-test that is equivalent to the CI pipeline is